pmem/vmemcache/doc/vmemcache.md

     + a `/dev/dax` device
     + a directory on a regular filesystem (which may or may not be mounted with -o dax, either on persistent memory or any other backing)

-    Its size is given as *max_size*, although it is rounded **up** towards a whole page size alignment (4KB on x86, 64KB on ppc, 4/16/64KB on arm64).

-    *extent_size* affects allowed fragmentation of the cache.
-Reducing it improves cache space utilization, increasing it improves performance.

-    *replacement_policy* may be:

-    + **VMEMCACHE_REPLACEMENT_NONE**: manual eviction only - puts into a full cache will fail
-    + **VMEMCACHE_REPLACEMENT_LRU**: least recently accessed entry will be evicted to make space when needed

 `void vmemcache_delete(VMEMcache *cache);`